 Each of these processes is a source of particulate matter.
-As detailed below, emission points H, V, O, N, P, Q, U, L, X, K, G, and AO each have a control device (fabric filter) but the allowable emissions limit for PM (which includes PM{10}) for all the emission points except G and N can be met without the use of the control device and therefore, CAM does not apply to any of these PSEUs.
+As detailed below, emission points H, V, O, N, P, Q, U, L, X, K, G, and AO each have a control device (fabric filter) but the allowable emissions limit for PM (which includes PM{10}) for all the emission points except G and N can be met without the use of the control device.
 In addition, the uncontrolled emissions of PM{10} from all of these sources are each less than 100 tons per year when taking into account the federally enforceable production limit of 29,200,000 bushels/year.
 Therefore, CAM does not apply to these PSEUs.